bigdata-inha/CL_sampling/README.md

 # CL_sampling

-# Simple yet Effective sampling method for Class Incremental Learning
+# XSampling for Class Incremental Learning
 Experiment about Idea on continual learning

 # Prerequistes